Tanya-Rawat/GDP-Prediction-Battle/README.md

 # GDP Growth Prediction for 2023 and GDP Analysis

 ## Project Overview
-This project , focuses on predicting the GDP growth for countries in 2023 using machine learning models.
+This project focuses on predicting the GDP growth for countries in 2023 using machine learning models.
 In addition to predictions, the project provides a comprehensive analysis of historical economic data and GDP trends.
-The goal is to compare the performance of three regression models: **Linear Regression**, **Random Forest**, and **XGBoost**.
+The goal is to compare the performance of two regression models: **Random Forest** and **XGBoost**.
 The models are trained and evaluated on a dataset of historical economic indicators such as population growth, GNI, and GDP data.
-The project also includes accuracy analysis through metrics like **Root Mean Squared Error (RMSE)** and **Accuracy Percentage** to assess the prediction performance.
+The project also includes accuracy analysis through metrics like **Root Mean Squared Error (RMSE)** and **Mean Squared Error (MSE)** to assess the prediction performance.

 ## Features
-- **GDP Growth Predictions**: Predicts the GDP growth for 2023 for multiple countries using three models.
+- **GDP Growth Predictions**: Predicts the GDP growth for 2023 for multiple countries using two models.
 - **Interactive Analysis**: Provides tools for exploring historical trends, GDP comparisons, and top-performing countries.
 - **GDP Analysis**: Offers detailed insights into GDP growth of individual countries, worldwide trends, and comparative performance.
-- **Model Accuracy Comparison**: Compares model performance based on RMSE and accuracy percentage.
+- **Model Accuracy Comparison**: Compares model performance based on RMSE and MSE.
 - **Visualizations**: Interactive charts for GDP trends, growth comparisons, and country-specific insights.

 ## Requirements